-The reasons people ask for convenience euthanasia range from "he got too big," to "she sheds too much," or even, "we just dont enjoy them as much as we used to."
+The reasons people ask for convenience euthanasia range from "he got too big," to "she sheds too much," or even, "we just don't enjoy them as much as we used to."
 People also cite the high cost of veterinary care as a reason to put an animal down, or the difficulty of finding it a new home.
-What is most shocking is that there is no law or regulation that prevents vets from euthanizing a healthy pet simply at the owner's request.
+What is most shocking is that there is no law or regulation that prevents vets from euthanizing a healthy pet simply at the owner's request1.

 Let's make convenience euthanasia a thing of the past by asking the American Association of Veterinary State Boards to help change state policies for licensing veterinarians.
 Sign below to help make sure pets are protected!

 - Lisa Moses, Monica J. Malowney, Jon Wesley Boyd, Journal of Veterinary Internal Medicine (15 October 2018), "Ethical conflict and moral distress in veterinary practice: A survey of North American veterinarians."